microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 ## Popup.DesiredPlacement property

-Use this property to describe how the you would ideally like the `Popup` positioned relative to `PlacementTarget`.
+Use this property to describe how you would ideally like the `Popup` positioned relative to `PlacementTarget`.
 Defaults to `None`.

 If this is `None`, then `PlacementTarget` is ignored,